waylaidwanderer/node-chatgpt-api/README.md

 import { BingAIClient } from '@waylaidwanderer/chatgpt-api';

 const bingAIClient = new BingAIClient({
+  // Necessary for some people in different countries, e.g. China (https://cn.bing.com)
+  host: '',
   // "_U" cookie from bing.com
   userToken: '',
   // If the above doesn't work, provide all your cookies as a string instead